I love golfing, but I don’t live on a golf course.

 Sometimes getting a tee time, or finding enough time during the day to get on the course or a driving range, can be difficult.
 This shouldn’t prevent you from working on your game.
 Even if you want to try out a new swing (best golf swing trainers), work on some chipping, or just enjoy the outdoors, a golf practice net is great for beginners, amateurs, all the way up to the pros.

-Lowering your score is the ultimate end game here and a practice net can help you achieve that.
+Lowering your score (Golf Tips to Break 90) is the ultimate end game here and a practice net can help you achieve that.
 The options mentioned above should get you acquainted with what’s available on the market, and hopefully one of them works for you.